“Instant gratification takes too long.”

 The Instant Pot is many kitchen appliances in one.
 It’s a slow cooker, a pressure cooker, a rice cooker, a yogurt maker, and it even has a sauté function where you can brown meat before cooking it for added flavor.
 How impressive is that?
 But if you only use it to make your weekly bone broth, your world is still going to be rocked.
 Why?
 It makes 24-hour broth in just 2-1/2 hours.

-- Where can I buy bones?
-Try your local farmers, the meat counter of your grocery store, Asian markets, and you can also find bones online.
-One vendor I trust is White Oak Pastures.
+Where can I buy bones?
+Try your local farmers, the meat counter of your grocery store, and Asian markets.
+If you strike out locally, there are vendors online.

 Is it true that Instant Pot bone broth is lower in histamines?
 While no scientific studies have been done, many people on a low-histamine diet say they can tolerate pressure cooked broth, where they can’t tolerate slow-cooked broth.